xluciadh/bio-volumentations/README.md

-To create the transformation pipeline, you just need to instantiate all desired transformations (with the desired parameter values) and then feed a list of these transformations into a new `Compose` object.
+To create the transformation pipeline, you just need to instantiate all desired transformations (with the desired parameter values) and then feed a list of these transformation objects into a new `Compose` object.

 Optionally, you can specify a datatype conversion transformation that will be applied after the last transformation in the list, e.g. from the default `numpy.ndarray` to a `torch.Tensor`.
 You can also specify the probability of actually applying the whole pipeline as a number between 0 and 1.
-The default probability is 1 - the pipeline is applied for each call.
+The default probability is 1 (i.e., the pipeline is applied in each call).
 See the [docs](https://biovolumentations.readthedocs.io/1.3.0/examples.html) for more details.

 The `Compose` object is callable.
-The data is passed as a keyword argument, and the call returns a dictionary with the same keywords and corresponding transformed images.
-This might look like an overkill for a single image, but will come handy when transforming images with annotations.
-The default key for the image is `'image'`.
+The data is passed as a keyword argument, and the call returns a dictionary with the same keyword and the corresponding transformed image.
+This might look like an overkill for a single image, but it will come handy when transforming images with annotations.
+The default key for an image is `'image'`.

 ```python